 Ways to Manage Multiple Classes

-I have compiled a list of a few things that have helped me as I manage my two classes.
+I have compiled a list of a few things that helped me as I managed my two classes.

 1. Give each group a name:

-So each group has a name.
-This year its green and purple group.
-Last year it was green and blue.
-I have also had the lion and the fish group.
+Each group had a name when I was teaching multiple classes.
+One year it was a green and a purple group.
+Another year it was green and blue.
+I also had a lion and a fish group.
 Naming them by something other than “Mrs. Jackson’s class and Ms. Aguirre’s class” keeps from the segregation of classes happening.

 2. Create a spot for each group:

 Anything in my classroom is double so that there is one for each group.
-For example, I have two turn in baskets, two sets of mailboxes for each group.
+For example, I have two turn in baskets and two sets of mailboxes for each group.

 3. Lesson Plan Once, Write out Plans Twice

 I taught math and language arts in my portion of the DL program.
 This meant I taught the same content two times a day.
 However, I found writing out lesson plans for both classes was helpful.
 It might seem a bit repetitive, but it wasn’t.

 One group always got the short end of the stick in math because their math time always got cut short due to end of day assemblies.
 Or honestly, just because it was the end of the day and I had less energy.
 So that group often got off track.
 Writing out my plans two separate times allows me to make necessary changes to each group’s plans to fit their needs.